Lead and Copper Sampling Program

 If you are selected to participate in the sampling program, you will receive detailed instructions with the sample bottle explaining how to collect the sample.
 It is important that you follow the instructions carefully to ensure that the sample results are accurate.
 Prior to collecting the sample, there should be no water use in the home for a period of at least 6 hours, and the sample bottle should collect the first draw of water from the tap.

 When you receive the sample bottle and instructions, please follow the instructions carefully to collect the water sample, and contact Cal Water with any questions about the process.
+A lead and copper water testing how-to video is also available.

 Will I be notified of the sample results at my house?